garywelz/Copernicus_AI/output/science-news-ep1-show-notes.md

 3. Church, G.M. & Ellis, T. (2023).
 "Engineered microbial consortia for efficient production of biodegradable polymers from waste feedstocks." *Science*, 380(6648), 1042-1047.
 4. Bloom, J.S. & Graham, M.J.
 (2023).
 "Deep learning approaches to astronomical discovery in the era of massive time-domain surveys." *Annual Review of Astronomy and Astrophysics*, 61, 147-176.
 5. National Academies of Sciences, Engineering, and Medicine.
 (2023). *The Changing Landscape of Federal Science Funding*.
 National Academies Press.

-## Connect With Us
-- Website: sciencenews.podcast.edu
-- Email: feedback@sciencenews.podcast.edu
-- Social Media: @ScienceNewsPod

-*Science News is produced by the Science Podcast Network.
-All papers and research discussed are linked in our show notes with full citations.*